Home | Browse Topics | Criminal & traffic law | Driving and traffic law | Repeated or serious drink/drug driving: Heavier penalties

 Land Transport Act 1998, ss 81, 94

 Note: When a penalty includes automatic disqualification, the judge can still decide not to order disqualification if there are special reasons relating to the offence.
-In some cases, the judge can give you a community-based sentence (like community work) instead of disqualifying you, see “Losing your licence: Suspensions and disqualifications” in this chapter.
+In some cases, the judge can give you a community-based sentence (like community work) instead of disqualifying you (see: “Losing your licence: Suspensions and disqualifications”).

 Additional measures for repeat or serious drink/drug driving